 - StoreFront (customer-managed): One Windows 2012 R2, DSv2 instance

 Customer-managed machines can be in the customer office, data center, or cloud account (such as Azure or AWS).
 By our definition, customer-managed machine is under the complete customer control.
 Customer-managed machines include: Cloud Connector, StoreFront servers, RDS servers, VDI machines, and Remote PC Access machines (not covered during testing).
 For the sake of brevity, we refer to RDS servers, VDI machines, and Remote PC Access machines as VDAs throughout this report.

-We used an 8-vCPU, 8-GB memory machine as the customer-managed StoreFront server when we tested the Citrix Virtual Apps and Desktops service.
+We used an 8-vCPU, 8-GB memory machine as the customer-managed StoreFront server when we tested Citrix DaaS.
 For Citrix Virtual Desktops Essentials testing, we used an Azure Standard_DS2_v2 (2 vCPU, 7 GB memory) for the customer-managed StoreFront server.
 See Plan your StoreFront deployment to size your StoreFront server properly for your environment.

 We tested customer-managed Cloud Connectors hosted on VMs that had 2-vCPU and 4-GB memory in one scenario, and 4-vCPU and 4-GB memory in another.
 In Azure, Cloud Connectors were tested on Standard_A2_v2 (2 vCPU, 4 GB memory) and Standard_A3 (4 vCPU, 7 GB memory) instances.